Blue Star Gold (CVE:BAU) Sets New 1-Year High – Here’s What Happened

 Blue Star Gold Corp.
-(CVE:BAU – Get Free Report)’s stock price reached a new 52-week high on Wednesday .
-The stock traded as high as C$0.28 and last traded at C$0.28, with a volume of 164975 shares changing hands.
-The stock had previously closed at C$0.24.
+(CVE:BAU – Get Free Report)’s stock price hit a new 52-week high on Tuesday .
+The stock traded as high as C$0.32 and last traded at C$0.29, with a volume of 154409 shares trading hands.
+The stock had previously closed at C$0.27.

 About Blue Star Gold